PuffinBlue/josharcher/content/code/Odin-Project/2017-03-23-javascript-jquery-project.md

 Once that's done you can start to adjust and iterate to reach the final finished state.

-### 5. Repeat steps 1-4 for each bit you need to add.
+### 5. Repeat steps 1-4 for each bit you need to add

 Ok, sometimes you won't need to do this fully.
 Step one is probably not required unless it's something major for instance.
 However, don't forget these steps when you do realise something needs to be added.